 No matter where you travel, you can’t be sightseeing and/or traveling without a break.
 So to just chill and decompress they have the only riverwalk (Sabarmati) I am aware of in India; with path-lined gardens.
 Take a leisure walk, or take a boat ride.
 I preferred it at night when the riverwalk is lit up and the temperature lower.

 Inside The Walled City section of Ahmedabad section you’ll find old Ahmedabad, with narrow streets, marketplaces, older architecture, and the remains of the arch of the Bhadra Fort, now barely noticed by the locals as they setup their stalls right in front of it, partially blocking it from view.
 But if you can use your imagination, you can visualize its one time grandeur; as well as the grand plaza now overrun with market stalls as well.
 You may even see an elephant or two walking the streets; camels are also common here.
+It’s part of Ahmedabad sightseeing.

 What would an Indian trip be without visiting a temple?
 The Akshardham Temple, and the Hathee Singh Jain Temple don’t disappoint.

 If history interests you, visit the Gandhi Ashram, the base for Mahatma Gandhi and the Freedom Fighters during the time of their struggle for independence from the British Empire.
 Also, stop in at the Gandhi Museum, which displays letters, photographs, and historic event information.
+These are some must-visit Ahmedabad sightseeing locations if you want to visit.

 Indian sculptures, painting, bronze works, drawings, coins, wood works, manuscripts and beadwork display Indian heritage and culture at the Lalbhai Dalpatbhai Museum located near the university of Gujarat, in the Navrangpura area.